AP, IB or A-Levels - Australian International School (AIS)

 Commonly taken by students in the UK, the A-Levels (also known as Advanced Levels) are qualifications in particular subjects that are usually the final academic courses taken before university.

 A-Levels are assessed using a set of examinations that take place after two years of studying.
+While widely accepted globally, A-Levels require students to specialise early—typically at age 16—which can be challenging for students who are still exploring their interests.

-1. The curriculum offered
+1. The Curriculum Offered

 With no set minimum on how many courses students can choose, the AP gives flexibility when it comes to choosing how many subjects the student wishes to study.
 However, the boundary for number of courses as well as range of subjects available may be set by the school.
 AP courses tend to focus on writing skills and higher-order thinking.